Ellipsis-Labs/phoenix-onchain-market-maker/README.md

 This is a reference implementation of a smart contract for an on-chain market making bot.

-It stores a quote width in basis points and a quote size and uses this information to update it's current quotes.
+It stores a quote width in basis points and a quote size and uses this information to update its current quotes.

 The goal is to be able to write a client that looks like this: